DevlopRishi/Set-off-applications/README.md

 # Welcome to **Set-off-Applications**

 So you found your way here, huh?
 Either you're lost child, curious, or just looking for entertainment disguised as "learning."
-Well, you've come to the right place!!! (maby not)
+Well, you've come to the right place! (maby not)

 ## What's this mess about? 🤔
 This is my glorious (and slightly chaotic) collection of small, random projects.
 Think of it as your brain a pile of junk drawer but with code.
 I'm using this as a playground to mess around, learn new stuff, and maybe (just maybe) create something that's *actually* useful.